jecki/DHParser/documentation_src/manuals/01_ebnf.rst

-As noted earlier, the parsing function (i.e. "inner_parse_word") receives a :py:class:`~stringview.StringView` on the remaining part of the document as a parameter and that it should return a Node with an empty nmae, so that the proper node-name can be filled in by DHParser's :py:class:`~parse.CustomParser`-wrapper.
+As noted earlier, the parsing function (i.e. "inner_parse_word") receives a :py:class:`~stringview.StringView` on the remaining part of the document as a parameter and that it should return a Node with an empty name, so that the proper node-name can be filled in by DHParser's :py:class:`~parse.CustomParser`-wrapper.

 In a grammar this custom-parser needs to be invoked with brackets "()",